ricky0123/vad/site/src/content/docs/browser.md

 # User guide for browser use

-The `@ricky0123/vad-web` aims to provide an accurate, user-friendly voice activity detector (VAD) that runs in the browser.
+The `@ricky0123/vad-web` package aims to provide an accurate, user-friendly voice activity detector (VAD) that runs in the browser.

 ## Script tags quick start